boshmaf/sypy/README.md

 SyPy started as a research project at the [University of British Columbia](http://www.ece.ubc.ca/) (UBC) by [Yazan Boshmaf](http://ece.ubc.ca/~boshmaf).
 Latere on, the following people contributed in one way or the other:

 * Tony Cheng (UBC) -- Region and network visualization.

+# Referencing SyPy

+If you used SyPy in your work and found it useful, please reference it as follows:

+Yazan Boshmaf, Konstantin Beznosov, Matei Ripeanu.
+"Graph-based Sybil detection is social and information systems".
+In Proceedings of the 2013 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM'13), Niagara Falls, Canada, August 25-28, 2013.